jjoelc/pvesetup/README.md

   * Let's test the new user.
 The simplest way will be to open Proxmox in either a different browser, or in private or incognito mode. \\  ![Proxmox login dialog](/img/screenshot_2025-02-11_113042.png)
   * Just be sure to select Your Active Directory Realm from the drop down, and enter the user credentials.
 If you set everything up right, you should be logged in.

+ You should now be able to continue to add users and assign the permissions they need.
+Specifics will of course vary depending on the client needs.

 ## Your First Virtual Machine

 Quite honestly, creating a new VM in Proxmox is at least as simple as it